-There is 2 Plaza Premium Transit Lounge and Hotel for transit passenger ,other than lounge they have sleeping rooms and bath facility also (extra payment) but currently due to government regulation international arrival passengers are not allowed.
+There are 2 Plaza Premium Transit Lounge and Hotel for transit passenger ,other than lounge they have sleeping rooms and bath facility also (extra payment).

 There are food court outside the terminal too but keep in mind that if you exit terminal then you cant enter arrival hall again,if having next flight from T3 then have to take elevator to upper level.